BITSS/ACRE/docs/03-assess.md

 ### Incomplete workflow information

 In many cases, some of the components of the workflow will not be easily identifiable (or missing) in the reproduction package.
-Here the ACRE diagram builder will return a partial reproduction tree diagram.
-For example, if the files `merge_1_2.do`, `merge_3_4.do`, and `final_merge.do` are missing from the previous diagram, the ACRE builder will produce the following diagram:
+Here the Diagram Builder will return a partial reproduction tree diagram.
+For example, if the files `merge_1_2.do`, `merge_3_4.do`, and `final_merge.do` are missing from the previous diagram, the ACRE Diagram Builder will produce the following diagram:

         cleaned_3.dta
             |___[code] clean_raw_3.py